BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 19/07/2020
 ---
 Yesterday was a wonderful day 😍.
 Until noon, I had such productivity and so much energy that I am in shock 😲.
 Later on it was ok, but a little bit worse than in the morning - I'm rather a morning 'bird'.
 Today I am going to the neighboring church where the baptism will take place and I will probably spend the whole day there ⛪.

+20/07/2020
+---
+Yesterday was exactly what I thought 😛.
+I spent the whole day in a neighboring church.
+I came home for the evening and went on a bike 😁.
+The weather for the last few days is a real miracle 😍😍😍!
+Plan for today - optimize the website of the blog 💪.

+21/07/2020
+---
+Yesterday was probably the last day of such beautiful summer weather in the near future.
+Now there's no sun outside the window and it's cloudy, but maybe this will motivate me to do 😏😏.
+The plan for today is to write as much content as possible for the blog ✍🏻.

+22/07/2020
+---
+Yesterday was fun.
+I had a negotiation with a current client and they offered me an interesting offer... even very interesting, where I can learn a lot and make good money 👍🏻.
+In 2 days' time I'm supposed to give an answer what I'm doing...
+At the end of the year, when I will make a summary, we will see if I chose well 😄 .
+And today's plan is to write a blog post because yesterday it didn't work out.

+23/07/2020
+---
+Yesterday, all day long I was thinking about what decision to make in connection with the change of job 🤯.
+It's Thursday morning and today I'll give you an answer, but I'm not convinced about the decision 🤔...
+Today I'm going to finish my blog post - yesterday I started and described a bit 👍.

+24/07/2020
+---
+Yesterday, everything was already in my head and I know what decision I will make today - I am moving on to a new job.
+Admittedly, it is a distant perskeptic, because only since November, but the handle has come - time for new challenges 😅.
+As for the goal for today - to finish all the details of the blog entry (tomorrow I will probably not be at my computer all day).

+25/07/2020
+---
+Yesterday I managed to write a subsection of my thesis 🤗!
+Besides, I cycled, finished the details of the article on the blog and made the decision to change my job to the end.
+A lot of things happened as for Friday.
+As I mentioned today, I won't be sitting at the computer much, because at 8 o'clock I'm going for a canoeing trip 💪🏼 💪🏼.
+The plan for today is simple - have fun and take a break from the constant work and pursuit of goals 🙃.

+26/07/2020
+---
+Yesterday, the canoeing was great 😍!
+The whole day was very cool ☺️.
+Today is Sunday so it is also without a plan 😅.
+You have to enjoy and enjoy the weather because it is wonderful 😎🤩!